- Books, Literature, and Writing»

 Pap - that is, George Washington Kinnick - made the entire trip riding all the way on a cot put in his own big covered wagon.
 He never left his cot the entire trip.
 The boys fixed a rope on a pulley of his cot so that when they came to a rough spot in the road, he could steady himself by holding on to the rope.
 His wife, Hannah, cared for him the entire way.
 The complete wagon train consisted of over 50 people, mostly close family, and a few close friends, as well.
 They included his married daughters and their husbands and children: Johanna Barlow, Sarah Sheek, and Penelope Boner.
 Also included were his sons and their families: Dempsey C. and William.
 George’s sister Susie Harris and several of her married children and their spouses and children.
 There was also a nephew of Hannah’s, Soloman Grimes, a single man.
 Several members of the Weston family also accompanied the wagon train among the other close friends and single men to help with the animals and wagons.

-By the time they joined the wagon train, Jeremiah and Sarah Weston were each 45 years of age, Michael was 24, Polly 22, and Frank was 20.
+By the time they joined the wagon train, Jeremiah and Sarah Weston were each 45 years of age, Michael was 24, Polly 22, Frank 20, and Delbert 17.
 None of the Weston children had yet married.
-Michael and Frank were skilled and experienced farriers and blacksmiths like their father.
+Michael, Frank and Delbert were skilled and experienced farriers and blacksmiths like their father.
 Polly had become a skilled horsewoman, and found that she intimidated many young men with her skills.
 The family carefully selected the members of their Morgan horse herd to take to Indiana with them and which to sell in preparation for the journey.

 Start reading a family saga, today